academico-sis/academico/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 # License
-This software is based on Laravel and Backpack for Laravel. **You will need to [acquire a Backpack license](https://backpackforlaravel.com) if you decide to use it for commercial use** It provides a high-quality framework to build features on and has proven well worth the price of a license.
-Moreover, non-commercial projects might be eligible for a free license, please visit [Backpack pricing page](https://backpackforlaravel.com/pricing) for details.
-You may also run the application on localhost without a license.
+This software is based on Laravel and Backpack for Laravel.
+The OSS branch (default) is free for everyone to use, with limited features.
+The "pro" branch required [a Backpack license](https://backpackforlaravel.com) and adds features such as filters, exports, more advanced CRUD forms, etc. You may run the pro version on localhost without a license.